dmitriy-serdyuk/specparse/README.md

   parent: experiment1.yaml
   learning_rate: 1.e-5
   ```
-- the configuration is parsed and provided to the script as a dictionary,
+- the specification is parsed and provided to the script as a dictionary,
   similarly to `argparse`;
-- the configuration can be altered from the command line
+- the specification can be altered from the command line

-  The same configuration
+  The same specification
   as in `experiment2.yaml` can be obtained when the main script is run as
   ```bash
   train.py experiment1.yaml learning_rate=1.e-5